 - Converted and older buildings with missing or incorrect electrical infrastructure mapping could have slowed progress and had to be compensated for, requiring an agile deployment approach.

 - Communication has been key at all stages of this project, and we have been vigilant in ensuring our dedication of resource and selection of subcontractors reflected this requirement.

 - Not only did we need to maintain guest experience in a live hotel environment, our deployment schedule had to be flexible around key local events such as Christmas Markets, Fringe Festival, and university graduation days.

-Due to be completed in 2020, the project is expected to deliver the client savings of more than:
+Completed in July 2020, the project is expected to deliver the client savings of more than: